KxSystems/docs/docs/learn/tour/tables.md

 ---
 # Tables in kdb+

-This page introduces you to the types of tables which exist in q, how these tables are created and what makes tables in q so powerful.
+_This page explains the types of tables in q, how to create them, and their powerful features._

 Unlike in many other programming languages where the tables you encounter are added as a second-class extension to the language, in q they are first-class objects.